 - Related Sites

 Collation and Transcription Software

 The software described below was originally created for the Donne Variorum by computer support personnel at The University of Southern Mississippi and other consultants.
 We here make the programs available without charge under the terms of the GPL Public License (external link), asking only that all who use the programs to produce printed works, whether on paper or electronically, explicitly acknowledge the programs and their origins in the final published product.
-Copyright for the programs is held by Gary A. Stringer, Research Professor at Texas A&M University.
+Copyright for the programs is held by Gary A. Stringer, Professor of English, emeritus, at the University of Southern Mississippi.

 Credits and Introduction